 To my great surprise, the luffa plants started flowering indoors!
 I wasn’t sure if I had to pollinate them or not, but since I was very pregnant and tired, I kept forgetting to pollinate them.
 Fortunately, I discovered by accident that they are indeed self-pollinating, and I started getting a baby luffa!

 At this point, I started to doubt the wisdom of when I started my plants, but as you’ll see by the time you read the rest of this blog post, it was still the right choice.

-If you remember earlier, I told you that luffa sponges can’t survive in temperatures colder than 10 degrees Celsius.
+If you remember earlier, I told you that luffa sponges couldn’t survive in temperatures colder than 10 degrees Celsius.
 Hugely problematic when you live somewhere cold.
-Even though freezing temperatures stop at the end of May, it did not get consistently warm enough at night until the middle of July.
+Even though freezing temperatures stop at the end of May, it does not get consistently warm enough at night until the middle of July.
 (This is written about the summer of 2020, and our June was a lot colder than normal.)

-I tried to experiment with wrapping up my vines and providing protection for them, but they were too big and it just didn’t work.
-Well, it worked for a while, until we had a surprise night of -5 degrees Celsius temperatures.
+I tried to experiment with wrapping up my vines and providing protection for them, but they were too big, and it just didn’t work.
+Well, it worked for a while until we had a surprise night of -5 degrees Celsius temperatures.

 They were toast.
 But it was okay because I was sacrificing these plants in the name of science!

 Anyway, the most effective way to harden off my luffa plants was to open the window they were growing on, leave it open during the day, then close it at night.
 When it was finally time to transfer them outdoors, they didn’t go into shock for too long.